Kuwait

 Kuwait Towers

-No trip to Kuwait is complete without seeing the iconic Kuwait Towers.
+No trip to Kuwait is complete without seeing the iconic towers.
 These 3 towers stand on a small island in Kuwait Bay and have become a national symbol.
 The main tower reaches 187 meters high and features a 2-level revolving sphere restaurant with incredible 360 degree views.
 At night, the towers are illuminated with an ever-changing display of colored lights.

 Tareq Rajab Museum